MexUK/mxDataPacking/Readme.md

 **Introduction**

-This C++ library is used for packing and unpacking binary data, and aims to be easy to use.
+This C++ library aims to be easy to use.

 ```cpp
 Writer bw;